Treat Sunburn In Kids! Everything You Must Know!

 Sunburns in kids can be quite distressing, both for the child and the parents.
 Typically, sunburns start to show symptoms within two to six hours after sun exposure.
 The peak discomfort usually hits around 24 hours, with the redness and pain starting to fade after about 48 hours.
 However, in more severe cases, the symptoms can last longer.

-The skin damage from sunburn, caused by ultraviolet (UV) light, can range from mild redness and tenderness to more severe cases with blisters and swelling.
-Mild sunburns generally resolve within three days, while moderate burns might take up to five days and often involve peeling skin.
+Skin damage from sunburn is caused by ultraviolet (UV) light.
+It can range from mild redness and tenderness to more severe cases with blisters and swelling.
+Mild sunburns generally resolve within three days.
+Moderate burns might take up to five days.
+They often involve peeling skin.
 Severe sunburns, which can cause blisters, fever, chills, and nausea, may require a week or more to heal.

-For immediate relief, it’s essential to keep the affected child hydrated and use cool compresses or baths to soothe the skin.
+For immediate relief, keep the affected child hydrated.
+Use cool compresses or baths to soothe the skin.
 Over-the-counter pain relievers like ibuprofen or acetaminophen can help manage the pain and inflammation.
 Applying aloe vera or hydrocortisone cream can also provide some relief.
 It’s crucial to avoid breaking any blisters to prevent infection.

 Preventing sunburn in the first place is the best approach.
 Ensuring kids wear protective clothing, applying broad-spectrum sunscreen with at least SPF 30, and limiting sun exposure during peak hours (10 a.m. to 2 p.m.) are all effective strategies.
-If a child experiences severe sunburn symptoms or if the sunburn doesn’t improve with home treatment, it’s important to seek medical attention.
+If a child experiences severe sunburn symptoms, seek medical attention.
+It’s also important to do so if the sunburn doesn’t improve with home treatment.

 Sun Safety For Kids